didion22/portfolio/writing samples/how-to-use-ORS.md

 > [!NOTE]
 >
 > The Online Registration System is only accessible during registration windows.
-Check the [Registration Information Sheet](https://utdirect.utexas.edu/registrar/ris.WBX) to see when registration windows occur.
+Check your student's [Registration Information Sheet](https://utdirect.utexas.edu/registrar/ris.WBX) to see when registration windows occur.

 * To open the Online Registration System, click in the space below **Enter Input:** and type `nrttvr`, then select the Enter key.